-David Weir returned to England and rejoined Everton where he worked as an academy coach until June 2013 when he was appointed manager of Sheffield United.
+Upon retiring from playing, Weir returned to England to rejoin Everton where he worked as an academy coach until June 2013 when he was appointed manager of Sheffield United.

-Unfortunately his tenure at Sheffield United lasted only 13 games before he was sacked after a string of poor results.
+Unfortunately his tenure at Bramall Lane lasted only 13 games before he was sacked after a string of poor results.

-After a successful 2014-15 campaign where they reached the play-offs, both Warburton and Weir left the club after a management restructure.
+After a successful 2014-15 campaign where the duo reached the play-offs, the pair left the club after a management restructure.

-The pair were immediately snapped up by Scottish giants Rangers on a three year contract in June 2015 and enjoyed a successful first year by clinching the Scottish Championship and promotion back to the Scottish Premiership.
+They were immediately snapped up by Scottish giants Rangers on a three-year contract in June 2015 and enjoyed a successful first year by clinching the Scottish Championship and promotion back to the Premiership.

-Unfortunately for Weir and Warburton they had mixed success in their first season back in the Premiership and left the club in February 2017 after some bad results left them trailing league leaders Celtic by 27 points.
+Unfortunately for Weir and Warburton they had mixed success in their first season back in top-tier football and left the Gers in February 2017 after bad results left them trailing league leaders Celtic by 27 points.

-In March 2017 and just 32 days after leaving Rangers Warburton and Weir joined Championship side Nottingham Forest who were two points above the relegation zone.
+In March 2017 and just 32 days after leaving Rangers, the management duo joined Championship side Nottingham Forest who were two points above the drop zone.

 Back to Everton